regina-rain/AO3-WebWrapper/README.md

 - Loads the **official AO3 website** directly through a WebView
 - Keeps all AO3 features intact (login, browsing, tags, filters, bookmarks, etc.)
 - Provides a smoother "app-like" experience on mobile
-- Stays minimal and fast
-- No custom UI — just AO3 as it is

 This app is literally **a wrapper of AO3**, nothing more.